Art in Nazi Germany: Führermuseum

-Artwork became an important commodity in the German economy: no one in German or axis-controlled countries was allowed to invest outside of the new Germanic-controlled territory, which in turn created a self-contained market.
+Artwork became an important commodity in the German economy: no one in German or Axis-controlled countries was allowed to invest outside of the new German-controlled territory, which in turn created a self-contained market.
 With few options available for investments, art was of great importance to anyone with cash, including the Führer himself, as a safe form of investment, and even in trade for the lives of others.
-At the height of trading in 1943, art was used by Pieter de Boers, the head of the Dutch association of art dealers and the largest art seller to Germans in the Netherlands, in the exchange of the release of his Jewish employee.
+At the height of trading in 1943, art was used by Pieter de Boers, the head of the Dutch association of art dealers and the largest art seller to Germans in the Netherlands, in exchange for the release of his Jewish employee.
 Demand began to increase dramatically, forcing prices to rise, and only furthering the desire to discover hidden treasures within occupied territory.

-As exploration continued within occupied France, and by Hitler's orders, a list was created which included all of the great works of art in France, and the German Currency Unit began to open private bank units which contained countless collectors' property and possible items on the list.
+As exploration continued within occupied France, and at Hitler's orders, a list was created that included all of France's great works of art, and the German Currency Unit began opening private bank units that contained countless collectors' property and possibly items on the list.
 The owner of the vault was required to be present.
-One particular investigation of a vault was that of Pablo Picasso; he chose a rather clever tactic when soldiers searched the contents of his vault.
-He packed his own artworks with countless other artists’ works of his collection in a chaotic manner, with the result that the investigators thought that nothing in the collection was significant, and took nothing.
+One particular investigation of a vault was Pablo Picasso's; he chose a rather clever tactic when soldiers searched the contents of his vault.
+He packed his own artworks alongside countless other artists' works in his collection in a chaotic manner, so that the investigators thought nothing in the collection was significant and took nothing.

-As confiscations began to pile up in massive quantities, the items filled the Louvre, and forced Reich officials to use the Jeu de Paume, a small museum, for additional space, and for proper viewing of the collection.
-The grand stockpile of art was ready for Hitler to choose from: Hitler had first choice for his own collection; second were objects that would complete collections of the Reichsmarschall; third was intended for whatever was useful to support Nazi ideology; a fourth category was created for German museums.
-Everything was supposed to be appraised and paid for, with proceeds being directed to French war-orphans.
+As confiscations began to pile up, the items filled the Louvre, forcing Reich officials to use the Jeu de Paume, a small museum, for additional space and proper viewing of the collection.
+The grand stockpile of art was ready for Hitler to choose from: he had first choice for his own collection; second were objects that would complete the Reichsmarschall 's collections; third were intended for whatever was useful to support Nazi ideology; a fourth category was created for German museums.
+Everything was supposed to be appraised and paid for, with proceeds being directed to French war orphans.

-Hitler also ordered the confiscation of French works of art owned by the state and the cities.
+Hitler also ordered the confiscation of French state and municipal works of art.
 Reich officials decided what was to stay in France, and what was to be sent to Linz.
 Further orders from Hitler also included the return of artworks that were looted by Napoleon from Germany in the past.
 Napoleon is considered the unquestioned record holder in the act of confiscating art.